NEUBIAS/training-resources/_includes/image_file_formats/open_vsi.md

 <h4 id="open_vsi"><a href="#open_vsi">Open Olympus VSI image data</a></h4>

 - Open an Olypmus VSI dataset and inspect its pixel and metatdata content
-- Observe that one 3-D image is stored as **multiple files and folder**
+- Observe that one 3-D image is stored as **multiple files and folders**

 ##### Data